 “Please, don’t go.”

 She stared up at him.
 They were standing very close.
-He was still holding her arm.
+He was still holding her by the shoulders.
 Her flesh felt soft against his fingers.
 His eyes were restless on her face.
 His chest rose and fell swiftly as all sorts of emotions ran rampantly through him.
 He knew that he was treading on very thin ice but he couldn’t seem to resist what was about to happen.
 Instead of releasing her, he drew her towards him.
 His smoldering gaze dropped to her parted lips before his lowered his head and devoured them.
 He moaned and trembled when he felt her eager response.
 For several minutes they stood there, kissing wildly as the storm raged on outside.

 This wild exchange of kisses lasted for several minutes and then he pulled away, breathing heavily, his face flushed.
 “We can’t do this,” he muttered thickly.
 “I’m sorry.”
 He stumbled away from her and dropped to his knees.
 With his back turned to her, he bowed his head and clasped his hands.
 He remained like that for a long time.
 When he turned around, she was gone.
 He staggered to the door and leaned heavily against the frame for a few moments before he sprinted through the torrential rain back to the rectory.